What You Need to Know About Heavy Period Bleeding

 • Pass blood clots larger than 2.5 centimetres

-• Have your sleep interrupted by your period or bleed through your clothes and bedding
+• Have your sleep interrupted by your period or bleeding through clothes and bedding

-An unusual flow can also disrupt your daily activities because of cramping, tiredness, and the need to change your tampons or pads more frequently
+It can also disrupt your daily life because of cramping, tiredness, and the need to change your tampons or pads more frequently

 Is it normal?

-As women approach menopause, there are fewer eggs in the ovaries ready to mature.
+So yes, it is common as women approach menopause as there are fewer eggs in the ovaries ready to mature.
 To maintain regular ovulation, the body produces more follicle-stimulating hormone (FSH), which raises oestrogen levels.

 These higher oestrogen levels thicken the lining of the uterus, which can result in heavier and longer periods.

-Do not forget, that one other possible reason for heavy bleeding can be related to fibroids so please do check with your Doctor.
+Plus, do not forget that one other possible reason for heavy bleeding can be related to fibroids so please do check any extended or unusual bleeding with your Doctor.

 Changes to expect